idanariav/reference_vault/__vault_guides/Periodical Journaling.md

 Reflect on the day's events and how you acted in them.
 At first I used a base "rate" to rate my day, but then I realized how narrow it is.
 A single measure, especially a numeric one can't represent the richness and complexity of human life.
 That's why I added both qualitative measures (an empty text field to enter your thoughts about the day), and quantitative measures (metrics you can track across time).

 example metrics:
-1. WorstCase (text) - Thinking about a potential thing that can happen that would ruin your day, to enourage you to think how you can best prepare in advance (Originated from the [[stoics]] "negative meditation", a form of [[pre mortem]])
+1. Forgiveness (text) - What do you forgive yourself for doing or not doing today?
+To let go of shame, blame or fear
-2. BestCase (text) - What would be the best thing that can happen to you today?
-Can you make it a reality?
-Something to strive for
+2. Awe (text) - What have you seen today that excited you?
+A touching experience, something that has moved you
 3. MinimalProgress (text) - What would make you feel that "at least this day wasn't a waste", something as small as a few minutes that can create a feeling of progress
 4. Gratitude (text) - something you are grateful for
 5. Kindness (text) - an act of kindness you've done for someone else without expecting return
-6. Compliment (text) - a verbal expression of care or gratitude towards someone else
+6. Openness (text) - a verbal expression of care or gratitude towards someone else, to share part of yourself with someone else
 7. Documentation (True/False) - Have you been journaling today?
 8. Health (True/False) - Do you feel well today?
 9. AvoidedTemptations (True/False) - Did you manage to avoid temptations such as social media and unhealthy food today?